Skip to content

 Alex Higgins

 Alex Higgins was a Snooker player from Belfast, County Antrim.
-He is widely regarded as the most iconic figure in the game of snooker.
+He is widely regarded as the most iconic figure in the snooker game.
 Known as ‘The People’s Champion’, he won the UK Championship in 1983 and the Masters in 1978 and 1981.

 This made him one of eleven players to complete snooker’s Triple Crown.
 He also won the World Cup three times with the All-Ireland team.
 Alex, similarly to George Best, struggled to cope with the limelight and abused cigarettes and alcohol as a coping mechanism.

-It soon caught up with him however and he died of multiple causes in his Belfast home in 2010.
-Asides from his struggles, Alex Higgins was a genius, also labelled ‘The Hurricane’ due to his fast play.
-He is still fondly remembered today, Steve Davis described Higgins as “one true genius that snooker has produced.”
+It soon caught up with him, however, and he died of multiple causes in his Belfast home in 2010.
+Aside from his struggles, Alex Higgins was a genius, also labelled ‘The Hurricane’ due to his fast play.
+He is fondly remembered today; Steve Davis described Higgins as “one true genius that snooker has produced.”

 Rory McIlroy